iAmMe27/WoD/ModSetup.md

 5. One that is done, make a new full save from the pause menu.

+## Optional MCM Configs

+>[!IMPORTANT]
+> You must apply the main MCM config ***before*** you apply any of these optional settings.

-## Swags Dommy Mommy Milkers Wasteland
+### Swags Dommy Mommy Milkers Wasteland

 > [!NOTE]
 > this MCM setup is for profile 2 only!

 ```
-Best run the the following MCM Config after the original "Wasteland of Depravity" one.

 What does the MCM Preset "Swags Dommy Mommy Milkers Wasteland" do?
 It pretty much does 2 main things.

-  1. Adjusts "if possible" all MCM options to be only targeted/ approached by female NPCs
+  1. Adjusts, where possible, all MCM options to be only targeted/approached by female NPCs,
-  2. Some personal "Quality of Life" adjustments, for example the chance of events that can happen etc.
+  2. Some personal "Quality of Life" adjustments, for example, tweaking the chance of certain events that can happen etc.

-Those are pretty much the big 2 changes it does.

-Also if you don't like the sounds of this don't use it.
-Don't come at me berating me why anyone would want this or that's too much females etc. I really don't care and neither should you.
-Have a pleasant day.
+If you don't like heavily female orientaed playthroughs, this is not the config for you.
 ```

+### I want to play as a male
+This is an optional set of tweaks for male characters.
+A lot of the adult content based mods assume your character is female and this tweaks changes things for male player characters where possible.

 # Need support?
 If you encounter any problems during installation, please have a look at our [Common Issues](CommonIssues.md) page.